minhnhut0602/react-datepicker-compat/README.md

 This is a fork of the original react-datepicker.
 The differences are as follows:

 - Supports React 0.12
-- Fixed an issue where changing locale didn't work
+- Fixed the following issue: Changing locale doesn't work
 - Added a node server to serve the example folder
+- Removed hardcoded weekdays

 ![](https://cloud.githubusercontent.com/assets/1412392/5339491/c40de124-7ee1-11e4-9f07-9276e2545f27.png)